jorgecnavarrom/BGClib/Readme.md

   - BGC list.
 A tab-separated text file.
 First column: cluster/identifier name.
 Second (optional) column: Protein Id.
 This file can be used to 1) further filter the input data, 2) define an order (in case all BGCs are included in a single figure) and 3) to align.

 * There are some options to change the styling of the figure through an external configuration file.
-* Figures can be produced individually or in a single SVG (see examples below)
+* Figures can be produced individually or in a single SVG.
 * Additionally, the genes can be decorated by drawing regions inside them that depict domains in their coresponding translations.

+## The whole options

 ```
 Input: